Jolt (film): Plot

 Lindy then attempts to break into Fizal's building, but is found by Delacroix and taken to see Fizal, who admits to having had many people killed.
 She is again detained by Delacroix who attempts to kill her by exsanguination, but she escapes and uses Delacroix's own equipment to torture him to find out how to access Fizal's office.
 Lindy fights her way through security to get back to Fizal's office, where she finds that he is already dead - shot in the head by Justin, who reveals himself to be a CIA agent who had faked his death to use Lindy to kill Fizal, having paid for Munchin's research.
 Justin attempts to kill her by electrocuting her with her own vest, but she has become immune to its effects from overuse and uses the explosives taken from her apartment to kill Justin.

 Lindy returns to Dr. Munchin, who admits that he had been doing as Justin had said.
 Vicars and Nevin arrive to find Lindy holding Munchin at gunpoint against the wall.
-Assuming that Lindy is trying to kill him, they shoot her in the leg, but then discover that she was handcuffing him to hand over to them.
+Assuming that Lindy is trying to kill him, Vicars shoots her in the leg, but then they discover that she was handcuffing him to hand over to them.
 In a hospital, after receiving treatment, Vicars asks Lindy on a date.
 After leaving the hospital, Lindy returns to her burnt out apartment and is met by a mysterious woman.
 The woman admits to having been a superior to both Munchin and Justin and tries to convince Lindy to join her.
-Later, (Note: In a mid-credits scene.) a hacker who helped Lindy break into Justin's phone discovers that the keys given to her by Lindy as payment are for Justin's car.
+In a mid-credits scene, Andy the hacker discovers that the keys given to her by Lindy as payment are for Justin's supercar.